1j01/nonsensical/README.md

 ## To-Do

 - Pass words for it to incorporate into the output!
-This can be done easily now!
+This could be implemented easily now!

-- Subject–verb agreement
-("The birds chirp", "The bird chirps")

-- Different types of sentences
+- Different types of sentences!
+Different structures!

+- Make the API work reasonably for Node again

 - Poems would be fun; get some rhymes up in here~~?